View essential information and videos about the changes to teaching and learning and campus facilities from September 2020

 There are no formal written examinations as part of the current assessment methods on this programme.

 Who will be teaching me?

-You will be taught by expert practitioners including teachers who are specialists in Mathematics and primary education and who will model high quality practice to enable you to develop your own teaching style.
+You will be taught in University and on professional practice in schools by a range of highly qualified and experienced teachers and tutors who are dedicated to excellence in primary education and who will model high quality practice to enable you to develop your own teaching style.